Security Research

 1. A Random PHP Detour

-This whole journey started by me randomly finding a CRM repository written in PHP for managing churches called ChurchCRM.
-It had an interesting advisory history already: several SQL injections, XSS issues, and other typical web application bugs.
-Having a closer look at the SQL injection advisories, the bugs looked to me very simple including some text book SQL injections.
-So I became curious whether there are more SQL related issues present in this repository and started having a look how this application talks to the database.
-In ChurchCRM this turned out quite easy.
-A lot of legacy code constructs SQL strings manually and then passes them into the RunQuery function, a function that delegates the query execution to the underlying database.
-That gives you a very direct source-to-sink search strategy.
-You just need to search for RunQuery, inspect the SQL construction directly above it, and then trace the variables backwards.
-One representative example for this is the vulnerable ChurchCRM 7.0.5 SettingsUser.php:
+The main reason I started hunting for CVEs was the Real-world Vulnerability Discovery and Exploits practical lab at my univesity KIT which you only pass if you got a CVE assigned or a bug bounty payed out.
+While looking for a target for the lab, I randomly found a CRM repository written in PHP for managing churches called ChurchCRM.
+The GitHub advisory history already had a couple of interesting vulnerabilities, including several SQL injections, XSS issues, and other typical web application bugs.
+After taking a closer look at the SQL injection advisories, the vulnerable code looked fairly simple to me, including some textbook SQL injections.
+So I became curious whether there were more SQL related issues in this repository and looked at how the application interacts with the database.
+In ChurchCRM 7.0.5 this turned out to be quite easy.
+A lot of legacy code constructs raw SQL strings and then passes them into the RunQuery function, which delegates the query execution to the underlying database.
+That gives you a pretty simple source-to-sink search strategy.
+By searching for RunQuery and inspecting the code that constructs the SQL query, you can manually trace all the relevant variables backwards.
+One representative example is the vulnerable code in ChurchCRM 7.0.5 SettingsUser.php:

 if (isset($_POST['save'])) { $new_value = $_POST['new_value']; $new_permission = $_POST['new_permission']; $type = $_POST['type']; ksort($type); reset($type); while ($current_type = current($type)) { $id = key($type); // ... $sSQL = 'UPDATE userconfig_ucfg ' .
 "SET ucfg_value='$value', ucfg_permission='$permission' " .
 "WHERE ucfg_id='$id' AND ucfg_per_id='0' "; $rsUpdate = RunQuery($sSQL); next($type); }}

-After reporting everything I found to ChurchCRM, I wanted to know whether the same workflow would still work on a more popular, larger and better reviewed codebase.
-At first I found another interesting looking CRM called SuiteCRM, and after reporting a bunch of SQL injections there I went over to Joomla which is a CMS like WordPress but not as popular.
-But still Joomla has more than 5k GitHub stars and a large amount of legacy PHP code.
-When counting only the Joomla source directories, the tagged vulnerable Joomla 5.4.5 tree contains about 250k PHP code lines.
+After reporting everything I found to ChurchCRM, I wanted to know if the same workflow could be applied to a more popular, larger, and better-reviewed codebase.
+At first I found another interesting-looking CRM called SuiteCRM.
+I reported a bunch of SQL injections there using a similar AI workflow to the one I describe below.
+Since those reports have not been resolved yet, I moved on to Joomla which is a CMS like WordPress, but it is less popular.
+Still, Joomla has more than 5k GitHub stars and a large amount of legacy PHP code, with about 250k lines of PHP code in the tagged Joomla 5.4.5.

 2. Turning Manual Review Into An AI Workflow